indexmod/archive/alexander-arutyunov-brand.md

 layout: default
 published: true
 ---
-'This is template, to remove this tag follow Edit link'
+`This is template, to remove this tag follow Edit link`

 (Est. {{ page.birth }}, {{ page.city }}) is a --- <span id="a1">[\[1\]](#f1)</span>.